antofuller/antofuller.github.io/_pages/about.md

 I am a Ph.D. student at Carleton University, supervised by <a href='http://www.sce.carleton.ca/faculty/green/green.php'>Jim Green</a>.
 I am broadly interested in deep learning — a *bit* more specifically, I am interested in computer vision, self-supervised learning, transformers, and multimodal applications.

 I have a B.Eng. in Aerospace Engineering (2015) and an M.A.Sc. in Systems and Computer Engineering (2023), both from Carleton University.

+I am at Vector Institute for the summer, working with <a href='https://imaginarynumber.net/research/'>Evan Shelhamer</a>.